Campus Recruitment Strategies For All 12 Months of The Year

 An effective campus recruitment strategy doesn’t take a vacation.
 Here’s how to stay engaged with candidates on campus year-round.

-It’s tempting to assume campus recruitment has two seasons: fall, when students arrive back on campus, and spring, when they’re getting ready to graduate.
-The winter and summer months in between can seem like filler, where students and new grads focus their energy on getting a break from school, enjoying a vacation, or, ideally, working as your college intern or new hire.
+It’s tempting to assume campus recruitment has two seasons: fall, when arrive back on campus, and spring, when they’re getting ready to graduate.
+The winter and summer months in between can seem like downtime, where and new grads focus their energy on getting a break from school, enjoying a vacation, or, ideally, working as your intern or new hire.

-But just because it may seem like there’s downtime on a college student’s schedule doesn’t mean there’s downtime in the campus recruiting schedule.
-In fact, some of the most important campus recruitment work takes place during the months that aren’t jam-packed with career fairs and hiring events.
-Meeting your campus recruiting goals means establishing a cohesive campus recruitment strategy that spans all twelve months.
-Just as procrastinating on a school project could come back to bite you, kicking the can of campus recruitment planning to the busy season can leave your candidates disengaged and a create a less-than-stellar appearance on campus.
+But just because it may seem like there’s a lull in ‘ schedules doesn’t mean your should screech to a halt.
+In fact, some of the most important campus work takes place during the months that aren’t jam-packed with fairs and events.
+Meeting your goals on campus means establishing a cohesive that spans all twelve months.
+Just as procrastinating on a school project could come back to bite you, waiting until the busy season to build your campus can mean disengaged and missed on campus.

 Use these strategies to stay on top of your campus recruitment efforts year-round: